 Council of Laodicea – 364 AD

 (Quotes from this Synod taken from: Hefele, Joseph.
 A History of the Councils of the Church from the Original Documents.
 Edinborough, 1896.
 Vol 2, Pages 295-324.
 To read the rest of the canons from this council, CLICK HERE).

-We can see the enemy’s plan to stamp out commandment keeping in Christianity.
-Though he may try his best, we know he can never win!
-Councils like this were the foundation for anti-Semitism that would form Christian thinking centuries later, and even today.
+In this Council, we can see the enemy’s plan to discourage people from keeping the commandments of God.
+Though he may try his best, we know that he can never win!
+Councils like this were the foundation for anti-Semitism that would form Christian thinking centuries later and to some extent even today.

 Kelly McDonald, Jr.

 Article Appendix: The Timing of Laodicea

 Some of the decrees of this Council are curiously uncharacteristic to be allowed by the Emperor Constantius (Constantine’s son who ruled from 337 to 361).
 It also would be uncharacteristic for it to be held under Valens, who ruled the East from 364-378.
 These two rulers were favorable towards Arianism.
 This was the main Christian group in the Eastern Empire.
 They were known for Sabbath-keeping tendencies.